cburschka/cadence/emoticon-packs/README.md

   displayed as a sidebar.
 The tray icons of emoticon packs are displayed in alphabetical order between the "Help" and "Settings" buttons.

-* If a sidebar is created, all emoticons in `codes` will be shown in it in alphabetical order.
+* If a sidebar is created, all emoticons in `codes` will be shown in it, preserving the order as defined in this file.
 The emoticons in `aliases` are excluded.